kpet/clvk/README.md

 [OpenCL conformance tests](https://github.com/KhronosGroup/OpenCL-CTS).
 This is _not expected to work out-of-the box_ at the moment.

+### Clspv compilation

+You can select the compilation style that clvk will use with Clspv via the `CLVK_CLSPV_ONLINE_COMPILER` option.
+By default, Clspv is run in a separate process.

+* `-DCLVK_CLSPV_ONLINE_COMPILER=1` will cause clvk to compile kernels in the same process via the Clspv C++ API.

 # Using

 To use clvk to run an OpenCL application, you just need to make sure